jason-kerney/blog/_posts/2021/2021-04-23-a-all-contributors.md

 ![Pair Programming](/assets/img/posts/2021/04/pexels-startup-stock-photos-7374.jpg "Two People Pair Programming"){: width="50%" .center}
 _Photo by Startup Stock Photos from Pexels_

-## TL; DR

-Giving people recognition is good.
-The ["All Contributors ✨"](https://github.com/all-contributors/all-contributors) specification and tool set makes this easy.
-So please use it and tell people about it.

 ## Why All Contributors ✨